Miner's Delight, Wyoming: Boom or bust, 1868–1910

 A famous incident involving Miner's Delight occurred there in March 1893, which was widely covered in the press at the time in Cheyenne and throughout Wyoming, and came to be known as "the brass lock service mystery".
 Miner's Delight postmaster, James "Jimmy" Kime had attempted to ship eight registered letters via the Rawlins and Northwestern's line's Lander-to-Rawlins stagecoach to the Postmaster in Rawlins using the "brass lock service".
 The Post Office's so-called "brass lock service" utilized canvas pouches, which were locked with brass locks, with the only persons having a key being the Postmasters along the stage line.
 When Kime's pouch reached its destination in Rawlins some 120 miles to the southeast, however, the postmaster there discovered that someone had cut the pouch and stolen all the registered letters.

 For many months, U.S. Postal inspectors investigated the matter, and a number of other related thefts of various valuables on the line from the locked pouches, before finally arresting Postmaster John Gatlin of the Myersville Station near today's Jeffrey City, Wyoming, along with his wife Stella.
 The trials of the couple in Laramie City went on into the Fall of 1893, when charges against John Gatlin were finally dropped, after Stella Gatlin confessed to stealing the items, due to what she claimed to be her illness of kleptomania.
 Her affidavit stated that she had struggled for years to overcome the mania, while keeping it a secret from her husband.
 On November 25, 1893, the jury found Mrs. Gatlin guilty.
 Two days later, she was taken to the Laramie Prison, where she was registered as Prisoner #150, the first woman to be imprisoned there after being convicted of a federal crime in Wyoming.
 She was released early in December 1894, based on her "good conduct", and following her departure, prison officials added a special new wing exclusively for women, with individual cells and a toilet.

 The Ghost Town of Miner's Delight today

 Today, through historic preservation by the Bureau of Land Management and various university programs and courses, the ghost town at Miner's Delight stands as a testament to the passage of time, and provides historians with a peek at early Wyoming life and the gold mining culture.
 On the townsite are seventeen structures, including: seven cabins, one saloon, one meat house, one shop or barn, one shaft house, one pantry, one cellar, three privies, and a corral.
 All of the buildings are constructed of logs or unfinished lumber.

 Miner's Delight was added to the National Register of Historic Places on June 4, 1980.

-It fails to mention that the BLM took the land away from two families that lived in Fremont and Hot Springs Counties Wyoming.
-Upon the death of one claim holder the Bureau of Land Management said that the mining claims yearly mining requirement was not fulfilled and took over “management” of the site.
-Allowing it to fall into the ruin it is today.